Skip to main content

 F3 E0

-F3 E0 means the main oven cavity RTD temperature sensor has either gone open circuit (resistance reads OL - wire broken) or short circuit (resistance near 0 ohms).
-The control board cannot determine oven temperature and shuts down as a safety measure.
+F3 E0 means the main oven cavity RTD sensor is reading either open circuit (meter shows OL, wire's snapped inside the probe) or short circuit (resistance near zero ohms).
+The board can't calculate oven temperature from either reading, so it kills all heating functions immediately.

 high